ttwongwork/GitMICPUB/broken_image_links.md

 ---

-title: Add a B2B collaboration user to a role - Azure Active Directory
+title: Add a B2B collaboration user to a role - Azure Active Directory updating medta
 description: Add a guest user to a role in Azure Active Directory

 services: active-directory